 Probiotics are often referred to as your body's 'good bacteria’, and they have a commensal relationship with their host – us!
 The most common probiotic genera and the ones with the most research are Lactobacillus and Bifidobacteria.
 Within these genera there are many species and strains with different modes of action.
 It’s important to remember that different probiotic strains have different effects, and so must be chosen carefully for the desired benefit.
 Find out more about why probiotic strains matter.

 Research indicates that probiotics can help those with symptoms such as gas and bloating8.
 As gut testing becomes more prevalent, you are now able to personalise your probiotics even more, too.
 Finding out which species you are lacking in and which are in abundance can help you to decide which probiotic is best for you.
 Companies such as Viome, Atlas Biomed, and Healthpath all offer gut testing, and for long-standing issues it may be a good place to start.

 Probiotics can be consumed through the food we eat or by taking a probiotic supplement.
 Most people are familiar with probiotic yoghurt drinks, but these often contain lots of sugar.
 Fermented foods, such as kimchi, sauerkraut, kombucha, kefir, plain yoghurt, and miso provide an excellent, low-sugar source of probiotics.

 Having your probiotics in supplement form goes one step further.
 This offers a more targeted therapeutic intake that can be tailored to your individual gut needs, this is the best way to get the most out of your probiotics.

-Recommended probiotic strains that have been well researched for bloating, specifically including:
+Recommended probiotic strains that have been well researched for bloating include: